B1Fr0st/dumpspace-api/README.md

 The dumpspace API allows you to get your games' info directly from the Dumpspace website to use it in your Rust project, using `reqwest::blocking` for non-async compatibility.

+Project based on Spuckwaffel's original C++ API, I just rewrote it in Rust and added unit tests.
+Refer to the [C++ API](https://github.com/Spuckwaffel/Dumpspace-API) for any actual questions.

 Features added on top of the C++ dumpspace API:

 * Offset caching for reduced startup times + bandwidth reduction